KarolinaLewinska/Java21Days_Exercises/README.md

-# Java21dni_Exercises
+# Java21Days_Exercises
-Exercises made to learn Java.
+Exercises made to learn Java from "Java in 21 Days" book.